noops-challenge/chartbot/README.md

 - **Learn a new library**: Try using [D3](https://d3js.org/) to render Chartbot's data.

 - **Build your own charts**: Try building your own chart renderer from scratch using [HTML Canvas](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) or [SVG](https://developer.mozilla.org/en-US/docs/Web/SVG).
-If that's not challenging enough, try using pure CSS!
+If that's not challenging enough, try using pure CSS (or tables)!

 - **ASCII**: Want to render Chartbot's data in your terminal like they did in the good old days before the web was invented?
 That sounds fun.
 Show us what you make!

 - **Integrate with other Noops**: Integrate the colors from [Hexbot](https://noopschallenge.com/challenges/hexbot) into Chartbot's data.
 Use [Vexbot's](https://noopschallenge.com/challenges/vexbot) vectors or the patterns from [Directbot](https://noopschallenge.com/challenges/directbot) to create fill patterns.

-More about Chartbot here: https://noopschallenge.com/challenges/chartbot
+More about Chartbot at [noopschallenge.com](https://noopschallenge.com/challenges/chartbot).